 The Statement of Financial Position provides a snapshot of the financial health of the DWS.
-It was shown that the DWS will be in a deficit position until 2026, after which the DWS is expected to be in a surplus position.
+It was shown that the DWS will remain in a deficit position until 2028, after which the DWS is expected to have a yearly surplus with projection for the building of a healthy water reserve.
 This financial statement also shows a steady decrease in TCAs, meaning that assets are amortizing faster than they are being renewed.

-The Statement of Financial Operations analysis shows that the DWS's excess revenue over expenses will be in a negative position until 2026.
-Based on Lion's Head Drinking Water System's existing financial position, forecasting capital works, municipal contribution, and rate increases, the DWS will be not financially sustainable by the end of 2026 without a further increase in the water rates beyond the 2% increase to account for inflation.
+The Statement of Financial Operations analysis shows that the DWS's excess revenue over expenses, although growing, will be in a negative position throughout the planning period.
+Based on Lion's Head Drinking Water System's existing financial position, forecasting capital works, municipal contribution, and rate increases, the DWS will be not financially self-sustainable by the end of 2031 even with the planned 5% yearly rate increase.